globalbioticinteractions/globalbioticinteractions.github.io/_posts/2026-04-20-checklistbank.md

  > interactions.tsv
 ```

-which is assuming that ChecklistBank is still online, the tool ```elton``` is still available, and the Afromoths dataset is still available is the expected ColDP format.
+assuming that ChecklistBank Web API is reachable, the tool ```elton``` is available, and the Afromoths dataset has the CoLDP format.
 These assumptions are expected to no longer hold in the near future because websites come and go, software tool versions may no longer be available, and dataset formats change or become obsolete.

 To have a more resilient approach to capturing the tracked dataset and the interpretation process, the associated resource can be captured in a so-called "Bill of Material" which includes the digital fingerprints (or signatures) of the resources needed for ```Elton``` to interpret the dataset.
 This approach is used in the GloBI review process, and can be summarized as follows: